Yelp/mrjob/docs/guides/emr-opts.rst

     :set: emr
     :default: ``[]``

-    a list of raw bootstrap actions (essentially scripts) to run prior to any of the other bootstrap steps.
+    A list of raw bootstrap actions (essentially scripts) to run prior to any of the other bootstrap steps.
 Any arguments should be separated from the command by spaces (we use :py:func:`shlex.split`).
 If the action is on the local filesystem, we'll automatically upload it to S3.

+    This has little advantage over :mrjob-opt:`bootstrap` other than running before it (you could upgrade :command:`sh`?), and is mostly included for completeness.

 .. mrjob-opt::
     :config: bootstrap_cmds